daniel-jayu/bathroom_timer/README.md

-# Jazz Timer — installable timer app for Android & iPhone
+# Bathroom Timer — installable timer app for Android & iPhone

 A countdown timer with repeating interval alerts and a synthesized **smooth jazz trumpet** completion sound.
 It is built as a **PWA (Progressive Web App)**, so the